 Miniature Golf--Walt Disney World's Swan Hotel has Fantasia Gardens and Fairways Miniature Golf.
 There are two 18-hole miniature golf adventures based on Disney's classic animated film "Fantasia".
 The Fantasia Gardens Miniature Golf Course invites you to join the reverie as you aim through twirling obstacles, cross fanciful fountains and discover musical surprises.
 The second course resembles a traditional golf course built on a miniature scale and this course emphasizes skill over chance.
 Sand traps, bunkers, water hazards and sloping greens make the Fantasia Fairways Miniature Golf Course an exciting challenge, where par-3 and par-5 holes range in length from 63 to 109 feet long.

 Archery Lessons--Fort Wilderness offers a 90-minute beginner's class in archery for guest ages 7 and up.
 There is a fee per person and reservations are recommended.
 All of the equipment is provided and two instructors work with you on safety and technique.
 The instructors take their time with each participant to give them their best chance of succeeding and hitting the bull's eye.
 The natural beauty of Fort Wilderness is the perfect setting.
 We all know plenty of little girls who would enjoy learning what Merida does in the movie "Brave".

 As you can see, there are many activities at Walt Disney World without going into a theme park.
 Most recommend or require reservations.
-Most importantly, always ask if there's a discount when you call.
-There could be a AAA discount (bring your card for proof), Disney Chase credit card (bring card to use and as proof), Birnbaum Book coupons, etc. If you are fortunate enough to frequent Walt Disney World often where you don't mind missing the usual highlights, explore the other options!
+Most importantly, always ask if there is a discount when you call.
+There could be a AAA discount (bring your card for proof), Disney Chase credit card (bring card as proof), Birnbaum Book coupons, etc. If you are fortunate enough to frequent Walt Disney World often where you do not mind missing the usual highlights, explore the other options!